Check our frequently asked questions before you apply for a Gray’s Inn Scholarship.

 Our Equal Opportunities Policy is applied to applicants for all scholarships, internship funding and prizes:

 “This Society, in common with the other Inns, is committed to a policy of fairness and equality of opportunity without discrimination on grounds of race, ethnic origin, sex, marital status, sexual orientation, religion or political persuasion or, from October 2006, age (‘prohibited grounds’).
-The Society will have regard to the needs of disabled persons and will comply with such provisions of the Disability Discrimination Act 1995 and of Regulations and Codes made under it as may be in force from time to time and which apply to them.”
+The Society will have regard to the needs of disabled persons and will comply with such provisions of the Equality Act 2010 and of Regulations and Codes made under it as may be in force from time to time and which apply to them.”

 If you have a question not covered in the FAQs, please contact the scholarships team.